By DR GREGGORY PINTO

 Prevention is always better than cure.
 Stay hydrated and keep consumption of red meat, salt and foods with high oxalate levels such as peanuts, rhubarb, spinach, beets, chocolate and sweet potatoes in moderation.

-Bahamas, seek the consultation of an urologist for kidney stones.
+Seek consult of an urologist for kidney stones.